TNTurnerLab/Hare/README.md

 * depth_value: 10 *Depth value filter*
 * suffix_dv:  *Suffix of the DeepVariant data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
 * suffix_hc:  *Suffix of the GATK Haplotypecaller data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
+* chrom_length:  *Optional chromosome length file, use if you are not using human reference GRCh38.
+Can leave blank if using GRCh38.
+Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome*

 ## Running